oldzhu/4dotnet/publish.md

 How to publish a .netcore app to the arm/arm64 vm.

 if you build the arm/arm64 vm using the steps [Build arm/arm64 VM (Linux + GDB + LLDB + SOS + .NET Core applcation)](build.md) from scratch,
-you can use vi or vscode to modify the dotnethello source which is ~/4dotnet/package/dotnethello/src/Program.cs to add your customize code,
+you can use vi or vscode to modify the dotnethello source which is ~/buildroot/output/build/dotnethello-1.0/Program.cs to add your customize code,
 then run the below command to rebuild the dotnethello and the new system image for debugging.
 ~~~
+        export PATH=`echo $PATH|tr -d ' '`
         make dotnethello-rebuild all
 ~~~